RJ45 Wiring Diagram: T568A vs T568B Color Code Guide

 Key Difference Between Standards

-The only difference between T568A and T568B is that pins 1,2 and 3,6 are swapped (orange and green pairs).
-Both standards perform identically—the critical requirement is using the same standard on both ends of your cable!
+The only difference between T568A and T568B is that the orange and green pairs are swapped — specifically pins 1, 2 (orange pair in T568B → green pair in T568A) and pins 3, 6 (green pair in T568B → orange pair in T568A).
+Both standards perform identically — the critical requirement is using the same standard on both ends of your cable!

 When to Use Each Standard